On semibounded expansions of ordered groups: No new non-semialgebraic smooth functions

 \textbf{Step II.} General case.
 By \cite{eep}, every open semialgebraic set is a finite union of open cells.
 Hence we may assume $X$ is an open cell.
-Let $B$ be a bounded open box contained in $X$, and denote $g=f_{\res B}$.
-By Step I, $g$ is semialgebraic, and hence Nash.
+Let $\pi$ be the projection on the first $n$-coordinates, $B$ a short open box that intersects $\Gamma_f$, and $B'\subseteq\pi(B\cap \Gamma_f)$ an open box.
+Denote $g=f_{\res B'}$.
+Clearly, $g$ is contained in a short set and by Step I, $g$ is semialgebraic, and hence Nash.
 Therefore $\Gamma_g$ is a connected Nash-submanifold.
 By Fact \ref{Coste3}, the set $Y=\overline{\Gamma_g}^{zar}$ is irreducible, and by Fact \ref{Coste1} it has dimension $n$. .2cm

 \textbf{Claim.} $\Gamma_f\sub Y$. \begin{proof}[Proof of Claim] Let